home-assistant/home-assistant.io/source/_integrations/http.markdown

 {% configuration %}
 server_host:
-  description: "Only listen to incoming requests on specific IP/host.
+  description: "Only listen to incoming requests on specific IP(s)/host(s).
 By default it will accept all IPv4 connections.
-Use `server_host: ::0` if you want to listen to (and only) IPv6."
+Use `server_host: ::0` if you want to listen to (and only) IPv6 or `server_host: '0.0.0.0,::0'` to listen to both IPv4 and IPv6."
   required: false
   type: string
   default: 0.0.0.0